Skip to main content

 Today’s families have access to technological options available for seniors who are aging in place that can lessen some sources of friction.

 Connection and Community: Through computers, smartphones, tablets, apps, and even smart TVs, seniors have more ways today than ever before to get in touch and remain in touch with friends and family wherever they are.
-Recognizing the potential for technology to bridge the gap and “empower older adults to live successful, independent, connected lives,” the city of New York created the Older Adults Technology Services program to teach seniors to use computers and “age with attitude,” including links to other great sites where the over-fifty set can connect (pre-vetted for trustworthiness, quality of content, and dedication to living well).
+Recognizing the potential for technology to bridge the gap and “empower older adults to live successful, independent, connected lives,” AARP joined with the Older Adults Technology Services program to teach seniors to use computers and “age with attitude.”

 Financial needs to consider when caring for elderly parents